Lone Pine Tour Gallipoli 2020

 After lunch, we will visit where the Australians landed on the 25 April 1915.
 We will drive to the North Beach, site where every year the ANZAC landings are commemorated and walk around the shore to ANZAC Cove via Ariburnu Cemetery and Atatürk's message plinth.
 Your historian/guide will take you through the actions of that fateful day.
 We will then proceed to Beach Cemetery, visit Simpson's grave, then walk via Shrapnel Valley Cemetery to Plugge's Plateaux where you are able to survey our countrymen's first day achievements.

-On our way back to Eceabat and the ferry, we will drive north pausing on the shoreline at Suvla Bay where in August 1915 due to poor leadership, the initially successful British landing was not exploited negating the success at Lone Pine and the sacrifices at Chunuk Bair, the Nek and Pope’s.
-(B/L/D)
+On our way back to Eceabat and the ferry, we will drive north pausing at the site of the ill-feted Hill 60 Encounter then past the shoreline of Suvla Bay where in August 1915 due to poor leadership, the initially successful British landing was not exploited negating the success at Lone Pine and the sacrifices at Chunuk Bair, the Nek and Pope's.
+(B/D)

 After lunch, we will a visit the magnificent Gaba Tepe Museum.
 The re-built museum now designed to reflect the shape of a warship of the period opened in 2012, it has 11 multi media experiences that chronicle what happened at Gallipoli in 2018; these are supplemented by state of the art displays of artefacts from the time.
 A visit to Gallipoli is not a visit without going through this museum.